codebuil/gpp.barbone.builder/README.md

-# list.include.function
+# list.objectdump.functions

-list same function on include file

-python3 head.py
+list a object dump and find a function id same key and list it on the screen